iam-py-test/my_filters_001/README.md

-# Warning!
-my_filters_001 is in maintenance mode due to an conflict.
-Until  it is resolved, you may experence issues with my lists and with this repo. <br>
-Thank you for your understanding.
-I am working on getting this up and running as soon as possible.
-For more information, see [#67](https://github.com/iam-py-test/my_filters_001/issues/67).<br><br><br>

 # My filters
 This is a repo where I upload my filters. <br/>
 Feel free to use any and all of them (they are under no copyright) in [uBlock Origin](https://github.com/gorhill/uBlock) (recommended) or AdBGuard. <br/>